MoserMichael/pyasmtool/tracer.md

 eof
 </pre>

-Here is an example trace of a program, that number of occurances of each letter a given text file.
+Here is an example trace of a program, that counts the number of occurrences of each letter in a given text file.

 __Source:__